 - Extremely High (18000+ Ft)

 There is minimal sickness associated with a High Altitude, although, if you’ve never been to such heights, it is important to be aware of the symptoms and take corrective action, as and when necessary.

 It is a good practice to only climb 1000 Ft every 24 hours.
 Thus, it is imperative to have multiple pit-stops at various places along the way, such as staying overnight at Jispa or Keylong

 All alone in the middle of nowhere!

-Around 9 PM, we were nearing our home for the night, i.e. Sarchu.
-Our long and colourful day of travel all the way from Manali had now taken a toll, and without any light, the views were not present to distract us.
+Around 9 PM, we were nearing our home for the night, i.e., Sarchu.
+Our long and colorful day of travel from Manali had now taken a toll, and without any light, the views were not present to distract us.

 Pro Tip: Please, avoid traveling at night on this route and Ladakh in general.